skodapetr/skodapetr.github.io/_posts/2023-09-13-code-review.md

 Objective is to create an online tool that would address this short coming.

 <!-- more -->

+This topic can be expanded to Master thesis by using LLM to review the code.

 This post is a [stub](https://simple.wikipedia.org/wiki/Wikipedia:Stub).
 I may add more information later.